ashishhkumarr/Medyra/README.md

 # MediTrack

-MediTrack is a production-ready patient appointment and medical records system for clinics.
-It pairs a FastAPI backend with a modern React + TypeScript frontend, supports JWT authentication with RBAC, schedules appointment reminder jobs, and ships with Docker assets plus AWS deployment guidance.
+MediTrack is a production-ready patient appointment and medical records system for clinics that now operates as a clean admin-only console.
+It pairs a FastAPI backend with a modern React + TypeScript frontend, supports JWT authentication for clinic staff, schedules appointment reminder jobs, and ships with Docker assets plus AWS deployment guidance.
+Patients exist only as records that receive confirmation/reminder emails—there is no patient portal or login.

 ```
               +-----------------------------+